 Minority Interest.
-Minority interest increased from zero in the first quarter of fiscal 2000 to \$123,000 in the first quarter of fiscal 2001, and represents the portion of NeuCo's net loss after taxes allocable to its minority owners.
+Minority interest was an increase in income of \$46,000 in the second quarter of fiscal 2000 and a decrease in income of \$33,000 in the same quarter of fiscal 2001.
+Minority interest represents the portion of NeuCo's net loss or net income after taxes allocable to its minority owners.
 An additional minority interest stockholder invested in NeuCo during the second quarter of fiscal 2000.